TBendong/TBendong.github.io/_pages/research.md

 </center>
 <div>
     <img src='/images/Uncertainty Quantification.png' alt="network" style="width: 40%; float: left; margin-right: 2px;">
-    <p>In my research of uncertainty in power system, I not only focus on power system applications, but also its algorithm development.
-Furthermore, I aim to build a systematic framework in solving a general uncertainty-related problems.
-Now, the framework includes uncertainty modeling, forward uncertainty quantification (UQ), inverse uncertainty quantification and decision-making under uncertainty.</p>
+    <p>In my research addressing uncertainty in power systems, I concentrate on both practical applications within the system and the development of underlying algorithms.
+A comprehensive framework has been established to address a broad spectrum of uncertainty-related issues in power systems.
+This framework encompasses both forward and inverse uncertainty quantification methodologies.</p>
 </div>